Are Electronic Signatures Legally Binding? Yes – and Here’s How & Where

 - Using a pen or your finger to electronically sign your name on a touch screen device like a smartphone or tablet

 Don’t confuse electronic signatures with the term digital signatures, which refer to how computer programs leave a digital fingerprint on the documents they generate.
 It’s a way of protecting the information contained within a document and ensuring that it can only be read by the intended recipient.

 Wondering about enforceability?
-Don’t worry – the laws are in place and courts have already been fine with this in the US and many other countries, you’ll just want to ensure your signature and documents comply with some of the elements covered below.
+Don’t worry – the laws are in place and courts have already been fine with this in the US and many other countries, you’ll just want to ensure your online signature and documents comply with some of the elements covered below.